Zoetis

 Strategy, risk and reporting on antibiotics

-A.1.2.
-In 2020, Zoetis stopped selling antibiotics for growth promotion globally.
-The company also continues to highlight that it believes veterinary professionals should be involved in all decisions about how antibiotics are to be used.
+A1.2.
+Zoetis continues to highlight that it believes veterinary professionals should be involved in all decisions about how antibiotics are to be used.
 In 2021, Zoetis launched its board-endorsed ‘Driven to Care’ sustainability strategy.
 This included an objective to promote a ‘preventative approach to animal health with positive implications on human health’.
-Within this objective, Zoetis has made two commitments: (i) promote responsible use of antibiotics (ii) innovate around AMR to reduce the dependency on antibiotic classes shared with human health.
-Zoetis continues to report on its efforts related to these objectives.
-While it remains positive that Zoetis has publicly disclosed its strategies to address AMR it has not publicly committed to a quantified strategy to decreasing its exposure to antibiotics used for non-therapeutic purposes.
-Its commitments are high-level without time-bound quantifiable targets or metrics to measure progress, and its strategy could be improved in scope as it currently only covers shared-class antibiotics.
+Within this objective, Zoetis made two commitments: (i) promote responsible use of antibiotics through introducing antibiotic alternatives, and developing diagnostic and digital tools (ii) innovate around AMR to reduce the dependency on antibiotic classes shared with human health.
+Zoetis continues to report on these commitments in its 2024 Sustainability Progress Update.

 Applying a consistent sales and marketing approach in line with best practice operating market

 A.2.1.
-Zoetis is committed to ‘the responsible use of antibiotic medicines.’
-As part of its ‘Position on Responsible Use of Antibiotics in Animals’ on its US website, Zoetis states that veterinary professionals should always be involved in decisions on the use of antibiotics and highlights its priority to focus on prevention through the tools it offers and educating its customers on best practices.
-This has not changed in its 2022 Sustainability report.
+Zoetis states that it remains committed to ‘the responsible use of antibiotic medicines’ and continues to advocate veterinary professionals should always be involved in decisions on the use of antibiotics.
+It highlights its commitments to focus on prevention through the tools it offers and educating its customers on responsible use.
+This has not changed in its 2024 reporting.

 A.2.2.
-Zoetis has publically announced that it does not sell medically important antibiotics (as classified by the US Food & Drug Administration) for growth promotion in animals anywhere in the world.
+Zoetis has publicly announced that it does not sell medically important antibiotics (as classified by the FDA) for growth promotion in animals anywhere in the world.
 The company implemented this change in European Union (EU) markets in 2006 and its US markets in 2017, in compliance with regulatory changes that banned the sale of medically important antibiotics for growth promotion.
 Positively, Zoetis voluntarily chose to expand this commitment to cover all geographies in June 2020.
-Zoetis is one of only four companies in the engagement to implement this global ban on selling medically important antibiotics for growth promotion.
+Zoetis has not publicaly stated that it has removed indications for routine disease prevention.

 A.2.3.
-From public disclosure, it is unclear who is responsible for the company’s strategy for the sale and marketing of antibiotics.
+From public disclosure, it remains unclear who is responsible for the company’s strategy for the sale and marketing of antibiotics.

 A.2.4.
 It is unclear if Zoetis has a sales incentive scheme for antibiotics.
 It, therefore, cannot be ascertained whether Zoetis has decoupled incentives for sales agents from sales volumes of antibiotics.